mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ## Request and Response

-Thanks to section above, we have a better overview of the package structure.
+Thanks to the section above, we have a better overview of the package structure.
 However, it's still not clear how the SDK handles an HTTP request for us.
 In this section, we are going to discuss it.
-More precisely, we will use the "List Project Jobs API" as an example to learn the internal mechanism and master the exact sequence of the related actions.
+More precisely, we will use the "List Project Jobs API" as an example to learn the internal mechanism and get the exact sequence of the related actions.

 Before listing the jobs, you need to instantiate a new GitLab client via the method `NewClient(...)`.
 Once it is created, you can list the jobs of a given